triw0lf/anatomy-of-a-threat-hunt/README.md

-# NTCA-Cybershare-22
+# Anatomy of a Threat Hunt
-Files for Level II - A Threat Hunting Walkthrough
+Files associated to BlueTeamCon 2023 presentation